-The Gothic chapel is an aisleless structure orientated towards the sides of the world, built on a rectangular plan with a three-side ended eastern part.
-Its walls are made of granite squares, erratic stones and bricks.
-The external elevations were reinforced from the outside with buttresses.
+The external façades of the chapel were reinforced from the outside with buttresses.
 The horizontal division created a chamfered plinth and a cornice under the eaves of the roof.
-The entrances were placed in two moulded portals: the western one with a mildly ogival arch and the northern one, also pointed and additionally equipped with a gable.
-In the three-sided closure and in the southern and northern walls, pointed windows were pierced, and the attic was illuminated by an additional small opening from the west provided light to the attic.
+The entrances were placed in two moulded portals: the western one with a pointed arch and the northern one, also ogival and additionally equipped with a gable.
+In the three-sided closure and in the southern and northern walls, Gothic, pointed windows with stepped jambs were pierced, and the attic was illuminated by an additional small opening from the west.
 The whole building was covered with a gable roof, multi-slope above the eastern part, and from the west based on a triangular gable decorated with three panels.